Data protection information for applicants

 Fax: + 49 (0) 54 43 – 99 33 –100

-If you have any questions about data protection, our external officer for company data protection will be happy to help: Dr. rer. nat.
-Hans Daldrop from GINDAT GmbHWetterauer Str.
-642897 RemscheidMail: datenschutz@gindat.deTel.
-02191 / 909 430We hereby inform you in accordance with the EU General Data Protection Regulation (GDPR) about the processing of your personal data as part of the application process.
+For questions regarding data protection, our external data protection officer is available: Mr. Arndt Halbach of GINDAT GmbH, Wetterauer Str.
+64, 42897 Remscheid, Email: datenschutz@gindat.de, Tel.
+02191 / 909 430.
+We hereby inform you, in accordance with the EU General Data Protection Regulation (GDPR), about the processing of your personal data within the scope of the application process.

 3. Purpose and legal basis of data processing

-For the purpose of the application, we process your personal data that you made available to us during the recruitment process.
-In addition to general contact details, this can be all data related to the application, e.g. CV, references, qualifications, etc. The legal basis for this arises from Section 26 of the Federal Data Protection Act.
-If you consent to be included in our applicant pool or to the transfer of your data within the company, the legal basis arises from Art.
-6 Paragraph 1 a GDPR.
-The storage of your data following the application process for the purposes of legal defense against claims arising from the General Equal Treatment Act (AGG) is based on our overriding legitimate interest in accordance with Art.
-6 1 f GDPR.
-Source of the personal data (Art.
-14 Paragraph 2 f GDPR) If your application documents were not provided directly by you, we may have received your documents from state or private employment agencies.
+The legal basis for this is Section 26 of the German Federal Data Protection Act (BDSG).
+If you consent to being included in our applicant pool or to the transfer of your data within the company, the legal basis is Article 6(1)(a) of the GDPR.
+The storage of your data following the application process for the purpose of defending against claims under the German General Equal Treatment Act (AGG) is based on our overriding legitimate interest pursuant to Article 6(1)(f) of the GDPR.
+Source of personal data (Article 14(2)(f) GDPR): If you did not provide your application documents directly, we may have received them from public or private employment agencies.
 If you are employed by a temporary employment agency, we received your data from them.
-In addition to the data contained in the application, we may also collect data that is necessary for the application process and that we have lawfully collected from publicly accessible sources, such as social networks used for professional purposes.
+We may also collect additional data beyond that contained in your application that is necessary for the application process and that we have lawfully obtained from publicly accessible sources, such as professional social networks.

 4. Recipients or categories of recipients of the personal data